28 Oct Insurance Benefit Questions for Midwifery Care

 In general, plans through the state, such as Medical Assistance, MA, or MN Care plans do not cover Licensed Midwife care unless it is through a birth center.
 This is because most Licensed Midwives are out of network, and MA does not have any out-of-network benefits (they only pay for services provided by in-network providers).

-Most private plans (through an employer or purchased through a broker or MNsure) DO cover Licensed Midwifery care.
-Many of my clients get at least some, and often all, of their care covered.
+Most private plans (through an employer or purchased through a broker or MNSure) DO cover Licensed Midwifery care.
+Many of our clients get at least some, if not all, of their care covered.
 Below are questions to help determine if your plan would cover care provided by Twin Cities Midwifery.
-(Wondering how many of our client’s insurance plans cover our services, check out our Stats Post and scroll down to the second to last paragraph, which addresses insurance coverage.)

 When you call, be sure to note the date and time of the call, and the name of the rep you are speaking with.
 They also may give you a reference number for the call.
 It is really important to keep track of this, because if they don’t process your claim the way they said they would, then you can call them and refer to the original call you made, and they will listen to the recording of it and reprocess the claim for you!